sitture/env-config/README.md

 ### `config` profiles

-You can also have config profiles within an environments by specifying the `CONFIG_ENV_PROFILE=profile1` variable E.g.
+You can also have config profiles within an environment directory by specifying the `ENV_CONFIG_PROFILE=profile1` variable E.g.

 ```text
 .